Our Mission, Vision & Proud History

-The mandate of the SMFA has continued for over 110 years, and for many children, music festival is their introduction to music and the performing arts.
+The mandate of the SMFA continues into its 115th year, and for many children, music festival is their introduction to music and the performing arts.
 Music training exposes children to the incomparable.
 Music not only provides enjoyment, but also a means of self-expression.
 Studying music is an interesting way to learn the value of practice discipline, and in the case of a band, orchestra or choir, the elements of collaboration.
 In the festival scenario, the competitive aspect allows students to set and attain goals, to learn stage deportment, to listen, to win or lose graciously and to become good audience members.

 The SMFA has contributed greatly to the cultural life of our province by providing performance platforms in communities all across Saskatchewan.
 Performers in our 47 Member Saskatchewan Music Festivals also have access to a Provincial Syllabus and an annual Provincial Finals Competition.
 Serious musicians performing at an advanced level have additional opportunities to enter the Shurniak Concerto Competition or the Wallis Opera Competition, held in alternate years and in co-operation with the Regina and Saskatoon Symphony Orchestras.
 New in 2020 is the SMFA Musical Theatre Competition, held in conjunction with the Wallis Opera Competition.